 Rose Valland ( 1898 - 1980 )

-Valland earned two fine arts degrees from the Ecole des Beaux-Arts in Lyon, and also studied at the Ecole des Beaux-Arts in Paris.
-She received art history degrees from both the Ecole du Louvre and the Sorbonne University in Paris.
-Despite her extensive education, she began work at the Jeu de Paume as an unpaid volunteer, with the title “chargé de mission.”
-Valland eventually became assistant of the museum and began receiving a salary in 1941.
+The unassuming heroine of French culture during World War II, Rose Valland was born in Saint-Etienne-de-Saint Geoirs, France on November 1, 1898.
+Extensively educated in the arts, she earned two degrees from the Ecole des Beaux-Arts in Lyon and also studied at the Ecole des Beaux-Arts in Paris.
+She furthered her education with degrees in art history from both the Ecole du Louvre and the Sorbonne in Paris.
+Despite her considerable academic credentials, Valland began work at the Jeu de Paume Museum in Paris as an unpaid volunteer.
+In July 1941, when the museum’s curator, Andre Dézarrois, fell ill, Valland assumed charge of the museum, first as a paid “attache” before her promotion to assistant.

 In October 1940, during the Occupation of Paris, the Nazis commandeered the Jeu de Paume Museum and converted it into the headquarters of the Einsatzstab Reichsleiter Rosenberg (ERR, the Nazi art looting organization created by Adolf Hitler).
 There, they stored paintings and other works of art stolen from private French collectors and dealers,, many of whom were Jews.
 Jacques Jaujard, Director of the French National Museums including the Louvre, immediately instructed Valland to remain at her post in the museum to spy on the Nazi theft operation.